 Social Security Disability Insurance (SSDI) was originally set up to provide income to all U.S. citizens – like those in Cartersville – who are disabled and can’t work.
 However, the process for applying for SSDI and getting approved is lengthy and often leaves those who truly need the money without support.

 Plus, many lawyers will take on SSDI claims without having the necessary experience to increase your chances of approval.
-That’s why, to have the best shot at getting your disability claim accepted and receiving income, you need a Cartersville Social Security Disability lawyer to help.
+That’s why, to have the best shot at getting your disability claim accepted and receiving income, you need a Cartersville personal injury lawyer to help.

 Our attorneys at John Foy & Associates are some of the most experienced Social Security Disability lawyers in Cartersville and all of Georgia.
 To get started, we can set you up with a free consultation with one of our lawyers.
 During this consultation, we’ll listen to your situation and look at your application if you’ve already started it or have applied and been rejected.

 How does the Social Security Administration (SSA) Decide Who Gets Approved and Who Doesn’t?

 Under the federal Social Security Act, anyone who has worked in the past and develops a medical disability (physical or psychological) that now prevents them from working will be provided with monetary benefits.
 These benefits are meant to help disabled individuals pay living expenses and also help support any dependents.

 At its core, this is what the Social Security Administration (SSA) – the agency that handles disability claims – is looking for evidence of before they will start paying you SSDI benefits.
 However, the government is hesitant to hand over benefits.